Program on Private Law

 The program extends the impact of the excellent research being done by Notre Dame Law faculty, and it benefits students by helping the Law School to widen its private law course offerings and by supporting student involvement in faculty research projects.

-Click on the button below to read about the program's faculty fellows and their recent scholarship, as well as the program's workshop.
+Click on the buttons below to read about the program's faculty fellows and their recent scholarship, as well as the program's workshop.

-- Fiduciary Law Workshop (FLW) VII, co-organized by Professor Paul Miller, Professor Julian Velasco and others, Rutgers Law School, Camden, NJ, June 2019
+- Fiduciary Law Workshop (FLW) VIII, co-organized by Professor Paul Miller, Professor Julian Velasco and others, Brooklyn Law School, Brooklyn, NY, TBD Summer 2021